 5 Weekly summary (asynchronous meetings)

 Tthe fifth meeting is something we’ve put in place at Fellow that is unique and something I hadn’t seen before joining the company.
-It’s held in our calendars as a “meeting” but it’s actually something we record in a recurring meeting agenda in Fellow and all do virtually.
+It’s held in our calendars as a “meeting” but it’s actually something we record in a recurring meeting agenda in Fellow and all do asynchronously.

 The meeting is called the Weekly Summary and in it, each department outlines key metrics, projects that were accomplished that week, things of note for the rest of the company, etc. We schedule it for Fridays at 4pm and our CEO uses that to inform his Sunday email, which he sends out to the entire company.

 Again, this isn’t a typical meeting that people have to show up to physically but rather a summary in a meeting agenda that we track, week to week, in Fellow.

 👉 Learn more about asynchronous meetings and asynchronous communication.